Catering Contract Agreement TemplatePRO PLUS

 5. Find a Legal Foothold

-When you're finally done with the terms and conditions of your sample contract, try to find a constitution in your state that can give your contract some legal solidity.
+When you're finally done with the terms and conditions of your sample agreement, try to find a constitution in your state that can give your contract some legal solidity.
 This helps to clarify the objectives of your partnership and assure the client that nothing "shady" will happen.

 6. Make a Final Rundown